- Trucking Industry Trends

 As trucking technologies evolve at an ever-increasing rate, trucker’s training and development should also evolve.
 Modern training is being implemented across the country, where leveraging virtual reality tools and gamified sessions and digital content created is presented in consumable form for young drivers and existing drivers alike.

 Like any other sector, the trucking industry also has its ups and downs.
 From evolving mobility solutions to ever changing marketscape, the coming years will have a lot in store for the trucking industry.
-No matter the outset, eForm2290 will keep you informed and help you stay compliant & competent in the ever-evolving world of trucking.
+No matter the outset, eForm2290.com will help you file form 2290, keep you informed and help you stay compliant & competent in the ever-evolving world of trucking.